-Press coverage of the dramatic changes in Eastern Europe in late 1989 and early 1990 has failed to provide adequate context concerning the anti-Semitic and fascist currents in Eastern European nationalism.
+Press coverage of the dramatic changes in Eastern Europe in late 1989 and early 1990 has failed to provide adequate context concerning the antisemitic and fascist currents in Eastern European nationalism.
 Reporting on the current resurgence of antisemitism in Eastern Europe has also been limited and uneven, although several smaller publications have covered the subject in greater depth.

-Several investigative articles went further in scrutinizing the involvement of the U.S. and Canadian right with Eastern European nationalists.
-In the Toronto Star (4/14/90), Howard Goldenthal and Russ Bellant reported that Dusan Toth, an adviser to Czechoslovakian President Vaclav Havel, was the Secretary-General of the Toronto-based Slovak World Congress; a number of officers of the Congress are former officials of the Nazi-allied Slovak regime.
-An April 2, 1990 Nation article by Holly Sklar and Chip Berlet (of Political Research Associates) exposed the role of convicted Nazi collaborator Laslo Pasztor in recommending Hungarian nationalist groups for funding from the U.S. National Endowment for Democracy.
+Several investigative articles went further in scrutinizing the involvement of the US and Canadian right with Eastern European nationalists.
+In the Toronto Star (4/14/90), Howard Goldenthal and Russ Bellant reported that Dusan Toth, an adviser to Czechoslovakian President Vaclav Havel, was the secretary-general of the Toronto-based Slovak World Congress; a number of officers of the Congress are former officials of the Nazi-allied Slovak regime.
+An April 2, 1990, Nation article by Holly Sklar and Chip Berlet (an analyst for Political Research Associates) exposed the role of convicted Nazi collaborator Laslo Pasztor in recommending Hungarian nationalist groups for funding from the US National Endowment for Democracy.

 There seems to be an unwillingness at some media to synthesize even the information that appears in the major papers.
 The Washington Post (2/18/90), for example, described the Russian newsletters Literaturnaya Rossiya, Molododaya Gvardiya and Nash Sovremennik as being connected to Pamyat, the antisemitic, pro-Stalin nationalist organization.
 But when individuals connected with these same three publications toured the US under Washington's sponsorship, the visitors were blandly described by the New York Times (4/18/90) as "rightists."